 - Provides inspired, flexible, and innovative learning spaces across a more sustainable and technologically-advanced campus

 - Allows for a larger student population, enabling expanded programmatic offerings while maintaining a close sense of community

-Extensive exploration, research and input from community members in recent years have concluded that the current ACS campus cannot support the necessary programs for a leading American international school.
+Extensive exploration, research and input from community members in recent years have informed the development of our new six-hectare campus on Saadiyat Island.

 April: The Board holds a Community Strategy Summit to provide an opportunity to integrate the community’s ideas into the new campus development.
 Guiding principles for the new campus emerge and confirm the board’s decision: